QuickBooks Blog

 Accrued expenses are sometimes confused with accounts payable and cash accounting, but they’re not the same.
 Let’s take a look at the differences between the three.

-Cash basis accounting is another method of accounting for accrued revenue and expenses.
-It involves paying and recording an expense only when a bill has been received.
+Cash basis accounting is another method of accounting for revenue and expenses.
+It involves paying and recording an expense only when you've received a bill.

 Note: Companies should not switch back and forth between accounting methods.
-Changing your accounting method can make for a messy audit when it comes to checking your books.
+Changing your accounting method can lead to a messy audit when reviewing your books.

 Accrued vs. accounts payable